Predictive and prescriptive industrial maintenance routines

 Big-sized Assets Don’t Necessarily Need Expensive Maintenance

-Mobility Work is a user-friendly CMMS, aiming at easing and upgrading maintenance routines.
+Mobility Work is a user-friendly CMMS, aiming at easing and upgrading industrial maintenance routines.
 The solution doesn’t require any additional trainings or specific IT knowledge and skills.
 Its integration will cut maintenance costs by minimizing unscheduled expensive maintenance interventions and allowing wind farms to run far more efficiently.

 Mobility Work will cost you only 30 euros per user per month.